32blit/32blit-sdk/docs/VSCode.md

  - Add `"SDL2_DIR": "${workspaceRoot}/vs/sdl/"` to `configureSettings` (See "CMake Arguments" below)

 ## Initial setup for local builds
-Then open the cloned repository with "Open folder...".
 You should get a notification asking if you want to configure the project.
 Click "Yes" and select "[Unspecified]" from the "Select a Kit" dropdown for a local build with the default compiler.

 You should now be able to build by pressing the "⚙ Build:" button, or `F7`.
 You can also run an example by pressing `Shift` + `F5` and debug by pressing the "Debug" button or `Ctrl` + `F5`.